 Click Trust Center, and then click Trust Center Settings.

-Click Macro Settings, and then click Enable all macros (not recommended; potentially dangerous code can run).
+Click Macro Settings, and then select the Enable Excel 4.0 macros when VBA macros are enabled check box.
+You can then select Disable VBA macros with notification or Enable all macros (not recommended; potentially dangerous code can run).

 Click File Block Settings and then, under File Type, select Excel 4 MacroSheets and make sure that the check box for Open is selected.